 In this work, we have focused on obtaining real-time simulations over having an extensive realism.
-Our controller could benefit from a more realistic water model that would still comply with the realtime constraint.
+Our controller could benefit from a more realistic water model that would still comply with the real-time constraint.
 Our system still uses a static threshold to detect the need for recovery steps instead of using an adaptive value depending on if the velocity learning has been completed or not.
 Using experimental results should be a correct solution to identify how the threshold should be adapted.
-For now, the control of the foot contact with the ground is solely obtained through the specification of the reference poses.
-We have observed that many unstable gaits were caused by a contact between the ground and only a part of the stance foot (lateral or sagittal edges).
-This problem could be solved by adding a local feedback control on the stance ankle to ensure a full contact.
 Our system presents some difficulties to reach the target coronal velocities especially if the desired variation is sudden.
 This is most likely caused by the fact that we need two learning velocity curves for the coronal axis.
-Adding a learning system with direct impact of the evolution of one curve on the other could be a possible solution.
+Adding a learning system with complex impact of the evolution of one curve on the other could be a possible solution.